luigi0229/k-project2/README.md

 #### Deployment

 Clone this repo to your local machine.

+Open the `variables.tf` file, and change the default attribute of variable GCP_project_name to the name of the project created on the prerequisites section.

 Navigate to the repo's directory using terminal, and run:

     `terraform apply`